U.S. Department of State - Fulbright U.S. Student Program - Grants for Research, Study, & Arts

 UIUC Information Sessions & Workshops: scroll down to the bottom of the page for details.

 NOTE: This listing describes the Fulbright grants for research, study, and arts.
-For information on the English Teaching Awards, visit this page.
+For information on the English Teaching Assistantships, visit this page.

 The Fulbright program is the largest US exchange program, offering approximately 2,000 grants annually.
 Fulbright alumni populate a range of professions and include scientists, artists, members of Congress, judges, heads of corporations, professors, and teachers.
 Notable alumni include Bose Corporation founder Amar Bose, actor John Lithgow, composer Philip Glass, opera singer Renee Fleming, US Congresswoman Gabrielle Giffords, and Nobel Prize-winning economist Joseph Stiglitz.

 Program requirements vary by country.
 Applicants should familiarize themselves with the specific program summary for their intended host country.

 - Applicants must be US citizens at the time of application.
 Permanent residents are not eligible.